Morocco travel tips for women

 Our travel tips for Morocco would not be complete without talking about the local customs and culture in Morocco.

 • Cultural diversity.
 Morocco is very culturally diverse.
-Because of colonial presence from both French and Spanish as well as the indigenous Berber people and the historical trade through the Sahara routes, the country is a melting pot of traditions.
+Because of colonial presence from both French and Spanish as well as the Indigenous Berber people and the historical trade through the Sahara routes, the country is a melting pot of traditions.
 In the northern part of the country, Spanish is still spoken while the south is more predominantly French speaking.

 There are also notable differences between the urban and cosmopolitan cities of Rabat and Casablanca which resemble many European cities, the medieval cities of Marrakech, Fez or Chefchaouen that have been preserved till today, and rural parts of the country where life has remaining traditional.